-Table J4: Low-Income WRAP Program Stakeholder Roles

-WRAP contractors/ CBOs • Verifying customer eligibility for the program.
+Table J4: Low-Income WRAP Program Stakeholder Roles Verifying customer eligibility for the program.
 Providing education session to customer during installation of measures.
 Providing audits and installing measures in the homes of qualified customers.
-Managing and reporting customer data. • Managing and reporting customer data.
+Managing and reporting customer data.

-10 This date range may have to be adjusted (earlier) to permit enough time to perform the billing analysis and apply that deemed savings values prospectively to measures installed starting June 1, 2013.
+$^{10}$ This date range may have to be adjusted (earlier) to permit enough time to perform the billing analysis and apply that deemed savings values prospectively to measures installed starting June 1, 2013.